logo

 2. Increased energy levels: Despite how exhausting motherhood can be, regular physical activity can boost your energy and help you feel more alert throughout the day.

-3. Better sleep: While sleep may be in short supply with a newborn, studies show that exercise can improve the quality of your sleep, helping you make the most of the rest you do get.
+3. Better sleep: While sleep may be in short supply with a newborn, studies show that exercise can improve the quality of your sleep, helping you make the most of the rest you get.

 5. Supports long-term weight management: Establishing an exercise routine in the postpartum period builds a foundation for long-term health, helping to manage weight beyond the immediate postpartum phase.

-Postpartum Weight Loss Tips for Sustainable Results
+Postpartum Weight Loss Tips

-• Eat nutrient-dense meals: Focus on whole foods rich in protein, healthy fats, and fibre to keep your energy up and your hunger in check.
+• Eat nutrient-dense meals: Focus on whole foods rich in protein, healthy fats, and fibre to keep your energy levels up and your hunger in check.
 Choose whole fruits over juices.

 • Stay active: Try to walk daily, even if it’s just around the house or to the park with your baby.

-• Hydrate: Keep a water bottle where you usually feed the baby, so you'll remember to drink when they do.
-Drinking water is essential for recovery, weight loss, and maintaining milk supply if you’re breastfeeding.
+• Hydrate: Keep a water bottle where you feed the baby, so you'll remember to drink when they do.
+Drinking water is essential for recovery, weight loss, and maintaining milk supply if breastfeeding.

 • Prioritise sleep: Sleep deprivation can hinder weight loss, so rest when you can, even if it’s short naps during the day.